12 Minute Read

-18. Dilute your drinks.
+14. Dilute your drinks.

 So, you’ve (reluctantly) sacrificed the soda, but you’ve replaced it with juice and kombucha.
 Okay . . . points for being healthier, but those drinks are still going to add up in your grocery budget.

-20. Buy ingredients you can repurpose.
+15. Buy ingredients you can repurpose.

 The next night, take that leftover chicken, shred it up, and make tacos.
-On day three, toss the bones in the instant pot and make some bone broth to use as the base of the soup you eat that night.
+On day three, toss the bones in the Instant Pot and make some bone broth to use as the base of the soup you eat that night.

 How Do You Budget for Food When You’re on a Diet?

-Look for places that offer cheaper versions of the food you need.
+- Look for places that offer cheaper versions of the food you need.
 Gluten-free bread is expensive, but stores like Costco and Aldi have cheaper options than many other specialty stores.

 - Avoid diets that make you purchase “their food.”
 If you find it’s truly a must-have to eat a company-based product in order to stick to the diet, then add a line item to your budget specifically for your special diet.
 This is where you’ll budget for those shakes and bars that companies sell.

-If you can, stick to simple and skip the fad diets.
+- If you can, stick to simple and skip the fad diets.
 Eat less sugar, drink more water, up the protein, cut the carbs, and eat more fruits and veggies.

 Eating Healthy on a Budget—You’ve Got This!